 Door Knob Cover to Keep Toddlers in Their Room

-Our biggest fear with moving Owen to a big boy bed was that he would come out of his room and into ours in the middle of the night or nap time.
-Thankfully, he hasn’t, but my PT told me to put a door knob cover on the inside knob so that he couldn’t get out.
-Sounds harsh, but it teaches them to stay in their room!
+Our biggest fear with moving our oldest to a big boy bed was that he would come out of his room and into ours in the middle of the night or nap time.

 Use a Toddler Tower to Include Kids in Meal Time

 Why is it that 5pm is one of the most challenging hours of the day?
 I’m often worn out from my day and the kids come home from school exhausted and are quick to lose their patience.

 Involving them with meal time is often a game-changer.
 We bought a toddler tower so they can easily climb up and help.
 I also grabbed these fun kid-safe knives so they can chop vegetables and feel helpful.
 It’s also a great way to get them to try new veggies—he always wants to taste everything he chops!

 Not too long ago, I noticed one of my children coloring on our white marble table.
 Not on paper, on the actual table.
 Later, I found orange crayon on our white walls too.
 I tried scrubbing with a sponge with no results.

 But then remembered I had a Magic Eraser sponge!